Healthward Bound

 Introduction

-A defining feature of aging is the gradual progression toward frailty as individuals move beyond their physical prime.
-Frailty compromises physical, mental, and cognitive functions in the elderly, making them more susceptible to a wide array of conditions, including infectious diseases, autoimmune disorders, metabolic imbalances, neurological decline, and cancer.
-This deterioration leads to a marked reduction in quality of life, particularly during its later stages.
+A defining hallmark of aging is the gradual progression toward frailty as individuals move beyond their physical prime.
+Frailty is characterized by declining physical resilience, impaired cognitive and mental function, and reduced physiological reserve, leaving older adults increasingly vulnerable to a wide spectrum of health conditions.
+These include infectious diseases, autoimmune disorders, metabolic dysfunction, neurodegenerative decline, and cancer.
+As frailty advances, it often leads to a substantial reduction in quality of life and increased healthcare utilization.

 Table 1.
 Comprehensive but not necessarily exhaustive list of inflammatory biomarkers